glynnbird/postdb/README.md

 ## Indexing

-As *PostDB* has no MapReduce, or Mango search but it does allow a number of specific fields to be indexed.
+*PostDB* has no MapReduce, or Mango search but it does allow a number of specific fields to be indexed.
 By default, there are three indexed fields: `_i1`, `_i2` & `_i3`.
 For example your document could look like this:

 ```js
 {